Troubleshooting FAQS in Rhode Island

-- Be sure power switch to furnace is on.
+- Be sure the power switch to the furnace is on

-- Check that blower compartment door is properly aligned and secure.
+- Check that the blower compartment door is properly aligned and secure.

-- Check for blown fuse or tripped circuit breaker.
+- Check for a blown fuse or tripped circuit breaker

-- Is your thermostat at the proper setting?
+- Is your thermostat set at the proper setting?
 (Not the highest possible temperature!)

 - Was the furnace turned off for an extended period of time?

-- Keep the furnace set to a comfortable temperature during the entire day.
-Many times, people turn off their systems when not at home.
+Keep the furnace set to a comfortable temperature during the entire day.
+Many times, people turn off their systems when they are not at home.
 The system takes some time to begin circulating properly heated air when it has been shut down for a while.
-Remember that the furnace will not heat your home faster by setting the temperature to its limits!
-Set the thermostat to the proper temperature for efficient heating.
+It is also important to remember that the furnace will not heat your home faster by setting the temperature to its limits!
+Set the thermostat to a moderate temperature for efficient heating.

-Readout on the Digital Thermostat Display is Blank
+If the Readout on the Digital Thermostat Display is Blank:

-- Many times when the thermostat display flashes a repeating message, the batteries need to be replaced.
-If you find yourself replacing the batteries more than the recommend number of times per year, a short could exist in the control panel.
+Often, when the thermostat display flashes a repeating message, the batteries need to be replaced.
+If you find yourself replacing the batteries more than the recommended number of times per year, a short could exist in the control panel.

-- Many times the batteries need to be replaced for the system to properly function.
+Most often, the batteries need to be replaced for the system to properly function.
 If replacing the batteries and checking to see if the settings are properly set do not work, consult a SmithCo Oil Technician.
-Also, check with the utility company if the system is not working due to load management.
+Also, check with the utility company to see if the system is not working as a result of load management.